GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

 where *lon* and *lat* are required for all features, *alt* is optional for all features (see also **-A** and **-C**), and *timestart* and *timestop* apply to events and timespan features.
+For wiggles, the *alt* column is required but is expected to represent an along-track data anomaly such as gravity, magnetics, etc.  These values will be scaled to yield distances from the line in degrees.

 Required Arguments
 ------------------